-Disobedience School for Humans Raised to be Good Girls and Nice Guys is 16 weeks of learning, group coaching, and conversation exploring the risks, consequences, and necessity of courageous and conscious rule-breaking as a way to create joyful connection and sustainability in our relationships and in the world.
+Disobedience is 14 weeks of learning, group coaching, and conversation exploring the risks, consequences, and necessity of courageous and conscious rule-breaking as a way to create joyful connection and sustainability in our relationships and in the world.

 Together, in conversation and relationship, we’ll examine the real-life personal & relational impacts we experience—and perpetuate—living in punitive cultures of dominance (like white supremacy, cis-hetero-patriarchy, capitalism, and their oppressive spawn)… and how we can meaningfully misbehave for our own joy, the health of our relationships, our communities & our organizations, and the good of humanity.

 When we don’t understand how obedience is gendered, racialized, and dictated by cultural norms telling us what is expected of us given our age, our income, our sexual preference, our size, our vocation, our marital status, our physical abilities, and all of our external & social identities… we selectively punish each other (and ourselves) for the inappropriateness of our joy, our anger, our grief, our desire, our fatigue, our curiosity, our hunger, and our pain.

 When the experiences and expressions of our full humanity offend the status quo, showing up in our wholeness is disobedient.

 We came by our obedience honestly.
 We have been punished for our differences, and rewarded for our compliance with conditional belonging and the illusion of safety if we continue to behave.